OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

   # ligand_B + solvent
   ligand_B_solvent = openfe.ChemicalSystem(components={'ligand': ligand_B, 'solvent': solvent})

-For a protein-membrane complex, the `ligand_A_complex` would instead use a :class:`.ProteinMembraneComponent`, and a :class:`.SolventComponent` would not be required:
+If the system components are defined explicitly (e.g. with a solvated protein-membrane system), the `ligand_A_complex` would instead use an :class:`.ExplicitSolventComponent` or :class:`.ProteinMembraneComponent`.
+IN this case, a separate :class:`.SolventComponent` is not required.
+Here is an example using a :class:`.ProteinMembraneComponent`:

 ::